-- 1. Registered Nurse must assess patient for symptoms indicative of an infection or serious medical problem.
+1. Registered Nurses must assess patients for symptoms indicative of an infection or serious medical problem.
 All patients who present symptomatically will be referred for examination by a clinician.
-This may include referral to urgent care/ emergency department for severe symptoms if no clinician is available on site. - 2.
-Sexual history to include the 5 P's (as stated in the CDC MMWR STD Treatment Guidelines, 2015): types of sexual partners, types of sexual practices, how are they preventing pregnancy, how are they protecting themselves from STI's, and past history of STI's.)
+This may include referral to urgent care/ emergency department for severe symptoms if no clinician is available on site.

-- 3. Based on the patient's sexual practices, below are the recommended sites for specimen collection.
-These may include one or all sites: - o For insertive or receptive vaginal sex or insertive rectal sex-Urine - o For receptive oral sex-Self-collected Oropharynx swab - o For receptive rectal sex-Self-collected Rectal swab - o For receptive vaginal sex-Self-collected Vaginal swab
+- Sexual history to include the 5 P's (as stated in the CDC MMWR STD Treatment Guidelines, 2022): types of sexual partners, types of sexual practices, how are they preventing pregnancy, how are they protecting themselves from STIs, and their history of STIs.) - 3.
+Based on the patient's sexual practices, below are the recommended sites for specimen collection.
+These may include one or all sites: - For insertive or receptive vaginal sex or insertive rectal sex-Urine - For receptive oral sex-A self-collected Oropharynx swab - For receptive rectal sex-Self-collected Rectal swab - For receptive vaginal sex-Self-collected Vaginal swab